-1 the availability of federal funds.
-Privately run programs and 2 services that participate in the early learning system shall be 3 encouraged to make the same data available.
-4 (i) The council shall submit to the legislature no later 5 than twenty days prior to the convening of each regular session, 6 a report regarding: 7 (1) Its progress; and 8 (2) The status of the early learning system in the 9 State."]
-10 SECTION 7.
-Section 346-1.7, Hawaii Revised Statutes, is 11 repealed.
-12 ["[\$346-1.7] Early childhood education facilities; pre- 13 plus. (a) There is established the pre-plus program within the 14 department to expand access to affordable and high quality early 15 childhood education for three to four-year-old children from 16 low-income families, by allowing preschool programs to be 17 established on public school campuses through public private 18 partnerships.
-19 (b) The department and the department of education shall 20 work collaboratively to develop suitable pre-plus classrooms on 21 department of education campuses statewide, including conversion 22 charter school campuses.
+'''

+1

+the availability of federal funds.
+Privately run programs and

+2

+services that participate in the early learning system shall be

+3

+encouraged to make the same data available.

+4

+(i) The council shall submit to the legislature no later

+5

+than twenty days prior to the convening of each regular session,

+6

+a report regarding:

+7

+(1) Its progress; and

+8

+(2) The status of the early learning system in the

+9

+State."
+1

+SECTION 7.
+Section 346-1.7, Hawaii Revised Statutes, is

+10

+11

+repealed.

+12

+["[$346-1.7] Early childhood education facilities; pre-

+plus. (a) There is established the pre plus program within the

+13

+14

+department to expand access to affordable and high quality early

+15

+childhood education for three to four-year old children from

+low income families, by allowing preschool programs to be

+16

+17

+established on public school campuses through public private

+18

+partnerships.

+19

+(b) The department and the department of education shall

+20

+work collaboratively to develop suitable pre plus classrooms on

+21

+department of education campuses statewide, including conversion

+22

+charter school campuses.
 The department, with the department of

+'''

 - 1 education, shall coordinate site selection for additional pre- - 2 plus programs at public school sites, with priority given to - 3 public school sites that serve at risk children as defined in - 4 section 302L 1, including sites located in areas with limited - 5 access to early learning programs and services."] - 6 SECTION 8.
 The executive office on early learning - 7 established pursuant to section 2 of this Act shall submit a - 8 report to the legislature no later than twenty days prior to the - 9 convening of the regular session of 2013 on the status of an - 10 implementation plan for the development of the early learning - 11 system established pursuant to section 302L-2, Hawaii Revised - 12 Statutes.
 The report shall include a timeline of the - 13 implementation plan and any projected funding needs, with a - 14 focus on targeting four year old children. - 15 SECTION 9.
-There is appropriated out of the general - 16 revenues of the State of Hawaii the sum of \$300,000 or so much - 17 thereof as may be necessary for fiscal year 2012-2013 to - 18 establish the executive office on early learning. - 19 The sum appropriated shall be expended by the department of - 20 education for the purposes of this Act. - 21 SECTION 10.
-The members serving on the early learning - 22 council on the effective date of this Act shall serve as the
+There is appropriated out of the general - 16 revenues of the State of Hawaii the sum of \$ or so much - 17 thereof as may be necessary for fiscal year 2012-2013 to - 18 establish the executive office on early learning. - 19 The sum appropriated shall be expended by the department of - 20 education for the purposes of this Act. - 21 SECTION 10.
+Sections 302A-1506.5, 302L-2, 302L-4, and - 22 302L-5, Hawaii Revised Statutes, are amended by substituting the

-- 1 initial members of the early learning advisory board established - 2 pursuant to section 2 and shall continue to serve as members of - 3 the early learning advisory board until their terms expire. - 4 SECTION 11.
-Sections 302A-1506.5, 302L-2, 302L-4, and - 5 302L-5, Hawaii Revised Statutes, are amended by substituting the - 6 term "executive office on early learning" wherever the term - 7 "early learning council" appears and by substituting the term - 8 "office" whenever the term "council" appears, as the context - 9 requires. - 10 SECTION 12.
-Section 302L-3.5, Hawaii Revised Statutes, is - 11 amended by substituting the term "advisory board" wherever the - 12 term "council" appears, as the context requires. - 13 SECTION 13.
-In codifying the new sections added by section - 14 2 of this Act, the revisor of statutes shall substitute - 15 appropriate section numbers for the letters used in designating - 16 the new sections in this Act. - 17 SECTION 14.
-Statutory material to be repealed is bracketed - 18 and stricken.
-New statutory material is underscored. - 19 SECTION 15.
-This Act shall take effect on July 1, 2012; - 20 provided that section 3 of this Act shall take effect on July 1, - 21 2014.
+- 1 term "executive office on early learning" wherever the term - 2 "early learning council" appears and by substituting the term - 3 "office" whenever the term "council" appears, as the context - 4 requires. - 5 SECTION 11.
+Section 302L-3.5, Hawaii Revised Statutes, is - 6 amended by substituting the term "advisory board" wherever the - 7 term "council" appears, as the context requires. - 8 SECTION 12.
+In codifying the new sections added by section - 9 2 of this Act, the revisor of statutes shall substitute - 10 appropriate section numbers for the letters used in designating - 11 the new sections in this Act. - 12 SECTION 13.
+Statutory material to be repealed is bracketed - 13 and stricken.
+New statutory material is underscored. - 14 SECTION 14.
+This Act shall take effect on July 1, 2030; - 15 provided that section 3 of this Act shall take effect on July 1, - 16 2014.